Meteor (automobile)

-Meteor was a marque of automobiles offered by Ford Motor Company of Canada from 1949 to 1976.
-The make was retired for the 1962 and 1963 model years, when the name was used for the Mercury Meteor sold in the United States.
+Meteor was a marque of automobiles offered by Ford Motor Company of Canada from 1949 to 1961 and from 1964 to 1976.
 It succeeded the Mercury 114, a Canadian-market Mercury based on the Ford, the "114" name being taken from the car's wheelbase.

-It complemented the Mercury, and gave Canadian Mercury-Lincoln dealers a car to sell in the low-price market, against the Canadian Pontiac.
+The Meteor was introduced to complement the Mercury and to give Canadian Mercury-Lincoln dealers a car to sell in the low-price market, against the Canadian Pontiac.
 Similarly, Canadian Ford dealers offered the Monarch, a line of cars based on the Mercury models, to compete against the Oldsmobile.
 This was due to the dealer structure in Canada, where smaller communities might have only a single dealer that was expected to carry a full line of models in both the low- and mid-price classes.
 From 1949–1959, Meteor typically ran fourth in overall sales, behind Chevrolet, Ford, and Pontiac.
+The make was retired for the 1962 and 1963 model years.
+In these years the name was used for the Mercury Meteor which was sold in Canada and the United States.
+From 1970, the Meteor was referred to as the Mercury Meteor.